 While Watching Coco – Coco Movie Guide

-- My movie Guide for Coco – Then we would finally enjoy the movie and use my movie guide questions as a guide keeping students on track.
+- My movie Guide for Coco – Then we would finally enjoy the movie and use my movie guide questions as a guide to keeping students on track.
 Coco guide from MCL Shop or Coco Guide on TPT.

 Post Watching Coco in Spanish class